JACoW-org/docs-IPAC/docs/Paper/Writing/latex.md

 ## TeXstudio tricks

 TeXstudio is a cross-platform open-source TeX Editor.
 It has a built-in macro system that uses the `QuickJS` language.
-There're some interesting macros in the [official repository](https://github.com/texstudio-org/texstudio-macro) that can be installed by opening the Menu `Macros` ⇒ `Edit Macros...` ⇒ `Browse`.
+There are some interesting macros in the [official repository](https://github.com/texstudio-org/texstudio-macro) that can be installed by opening the Menu `Macros` ⇒ `Edit Macros...` ⇒ `Browse`.
 The scripts under `jacow` folder are specifically created for our events.
 Pull them and assign a shortcut to it.

 ### Format `thebibliography` ([`Format thebibliography.txsMacro`](https://github.com/texstudio-org/texstudio-macro/blob/1a60f12c47547b4d5fa4dbec66cb929759343785/jacow/Format%20thebibliography.txsMacro))

 This script automatically sorts `thebibliography` environment with regard to the citation order.
 A dummy entry will be created when a cited label does not exist in the environment.
 Those not cited in text will be ignored.
 The original environment will be put at the end of the document (after `\end{document}`) for comparison.

 ### To SI ([`SI formatter.txsMacro`](https://github.com/texstudio-org/texstudio-macro/blob/1a60f12c47547b4d5fa4dbec66cb929759343785/jacow/SI%20formatter.txsMacro))